NvGIGABYTEJr/Foodie/README.md

 # Foodie
-This is a food app
+This Foodie apps is for user to order food and trace the location of the shipper, User also able to do payment via paypal

+P.S.
+For UTP use only

 # Compilation Instruction
 Git Clone the android source code